ievgennaida/animation-timeline-control/README.md

 ## Model

 Keyframes model is used to pass keyframes and rows to be visualized.
-Component is not changing passed model and it's used only for the visual purpose.
+Component is using passed model for the visualization purpose and has no method to manage tracks or keyframes.
 It also means that any attached metadata can be passed and it will be preserved (Use case: you can attach additional data for each keyframe).

 Read only and defined by the interfaces: